 "I don't have anything; sorry," I offered.
 "Thanks for the ride anyway.
 Seriously."
 I tried not to sound too scared as I said it.

 The driver pulled the car into the Palm Avenue trolley station ten minutes later.
 It was the stop that was closest to home for me, as it turned out (as I would learn later).
 He slowed to a stop and gazed into the rearview mirror.
-"This is you," he said.
+"This is you."

 I didn't need to be told twice; and I sure as hell wasn't about to protest.

-"Thanks," I said as the door opened.
+"Thanks," I offered as the door opened.
 The dude next to me got out so I could.
 I hurriedly got out.

 They left me at that station and drove away.